yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

                    (* i event-interval))))
 ```

-The `update-games` function swaps the state of each game, then sets up a timeout for the recurring updates using the `update-game-at-interval` function.
+The `update-games` function updates the state of each game, then sets up a timeout for the recurring updates using the `update-game-at-interval` function.

 ### Implementing the View